 - In The Order of the Stick, the kobold Oracle "unambiguously identifies" the recipients of his scrying spell as "disgustingly hairy, mouth-breathing ape-people."

 - In Schlock Mercenary, this gets thrown around all the time by both humans and non-humans.
 What makes it funny is that some of Tagon's Toughs actually are genetically uplifted apes.

 - Worm Jeff often refers to humans as apes and monkeys.

-- On Futurama, Nibbler describes Earth as being ruled by "psychotic apes".
+- Nibbler describes Earth as being ruled by "psychotic apes".

-- In Megas XLR, Gorrath calls humans "monkey men".
+- Megas XLR: Gorrath calls humans "monkey men".

 - The Simpsons: Many times, slow-witted Homer Simpson is compared to an ape.
 This actually becomes a major plot point in a trial that mirrors the Scopes Trial after Ned Flanders tried to get Creationism taught in Springfield Elementary.